slurpxbt/crypto-backtest-module/README.md

 # crypto-backtest-module
- module for backtesting trading strategies
+ module for backtesting trading strategies based on candle data

  <h3>Instructions how to use the script</h3>